emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ```

 ##### Resource
-The `Resource` class extends the `Model`, so it can have `Listeners`, and it adds state that is common among all
+The `Resource` class is a `Model`, so it can have listeners, and it adds state that is common among all
 `Resources` (e.g. `kind`, `name`, `namespace`, etc.) and methods for updating its state from snapshot data,
 constructing YAML for communication with Kubernetes, and validation of its internal instance variables.